ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   descriptions are not listed). -T is a command line switch for Rake and not the same as tasks that follow.

-* `ceedling <tasks...> --trace`:

-  For advanced users troubleshooting a confusing build error, debug Ceedling or a plugin, --trace provides a stack trace of dependencies walked during task execution and any Ruby failures along the way.
-Note that --trace is a command line switch for Rake and is not the same as tasks that follow.

 * `ceedling environment`:

   List all configured environment variable names and string values.
-This task is helpful in verifying the evaluation of any Ruby expressions in the [:environment] section of your config file. *: Note: Ceedling may set some convenience environment variables by default.*
+This task is helpful in verifying the evaluation of any Ruby expressions in the `:environment` section of your config file. *Note: Ceedling may set some convenience environment variables by default.*

 * `ceedling paths:*`:

-  List all paths collected from [:paths] entries in your YAML config file where * is the name of any section contained in [:paths].
-This task is helpful in verifying the expansion of path wildcards / globs specified in the [:paths] section of your config file.
+  List all paths collected from `:paths` entries in your YAML config file where `*` is the name of any section contained in `:paths`.
+This task is helpful in verifying the expansion of path wildcards / globs specified in the `:paths` section of your config file.

 * `ceedling files:assembly`
 * `ceedling files:include`